Conceiva/MezzmoKodiPlugin/README.txt

 -  Added MusicInfo view to Confluence skin settings to improve viewing of music files.

-v1.1.1.0
+v2.0.0.1h New Beta Release

 -  Added feature to allow remapping of the Top and Folder content types in the AEON Nox skins to movies or episodes to allow more view types for folders.

-v1.1.0.9
+v2.0.0.1g New Beta Release

+-  Fixed view settings issue where skins other than Confluence were greyed out and not selectable due to the Kodi 19 conversion addon.
 -  Synchronized view settings with Aeon Nox Silvo skin.

-v1.1.0.8
+v2.0.0.1f New Beta Release

--  Fixed major speed issue with the Mark Watched function which caused slow loading of playlists due to the insertion order of context and list items.
+-  Syncs code with to Kodi 18 v1.1.0.8 and fixes a potential speed issue with the Mark Watched function which caused slow loading of playlists under Kodi 18 due to the insertion order of context and list items.
 This was especially noticeable on the Vero 4K+ platform running Kodi on OSMC with large playlists.
    The issue was less noticeable on other platforms.

-v1.1.0.7
+v2.0.0.1e New Beta Release

+  ******  Note this version requires Kodi Matrix Alpha 2 or higher  ******

--  Improved code added in v1.1.0.0 to handle commas with Mark Watched feature.
+-  Improved code added in v2.0.0.0x to handle commas with Mark Watched feature.
 The new code is simpler and faster on some ARM platforms.

-v1.1.0.6
+-  Updated code to eliminate xbmc.translatePath calls which are being deprecated by the Kodi team in v20.
+Eliminates the error log messages with Kodi v19.
+-  Fixed a remaining v18 style logging call which could cause daily sync process to fail.

+v2.0.0.1d New Beta Release

--  Added Mezzmo duplicate logging feature which will log any duplicate Mezzmo records found during the daily sync process into the Kodi log file.
+-  Added Mezzmo duplicate logging feature which will log any duplicate movie or episode Mezzmo database records found during the daily sync process to the Kodi log file.
 -  Fixed issue where if you tried to exit / start Kodi while the daily sync was running an exception error would occur due to a Kodi database locking contention.

-v1.1.0.5
+-  Fixed issue with duplicate items being displayed in some Mezzmo playlists.
+   Approximately every 32 or so items a duplicate would be displayed due to the Kodi 19 IP stack providing chunked responses and the indexing beginning with 0.

+v2.0.0.1c New Beta Release

 -  Added fast sync feature which allows larger Mezzmo databases to process more hourly records reducing the time to cycle through the Mezzmo database between daily syncs.

-v1.1.0.4
+v2.0.0.1b New Beta Release

 -  Added feature where if the daily sync process isn't able to run at the scheduled time due to a video playing or Kodi not running it will keep trying each hour until 6AM.
--  Fixed sync problem introduced in v1.1.0.1 where not all Mezzmo records would be scanned and imported into Kodi  with the background sync process.
+-  Fixed sync problem where not all Mezzmo records would be scanned and imported into Kodi with the background sync process.

-v1.1.0.3
+v2.0.0.1a New Beta Release

 -  Added saving sync offset counter to addon settings so that it will not restart at the beginning when the addon is shutdown.
 -  Fixed Kodi addon error message in the logs when Mark Watched feature is used.

-v1.1.0.2
+-  Updated log message showing Mezzmo database records to use Kodi 19 log message format vs. Kodi 18 format.

+v2.0.0.0z New Beta Release

 -  Fixed issue where unexpected response from Mezzmo server could cause background sync process to abort.
 -  Decoupled Mark Watched Mezzmo and Kodi updates so that if a video isn't found in the Kodi database the Mezzmo database will still be updated.
 -  Added logging to show number of records in the Mezzmo database during sync.
 -  Added feature to clear Mezzmo bookmark when Mezzmo Mark Unwatched is clicked on a video file.

-v1.1.0.1

--  Fixed issue with Kodi 18 running on ARM devices (i.e. Raspberry Pi etc..) not syncing all records between Mezzmo and Kodi.
-Back ported the Kodi 19 addon sync code to this release to resolve.
-Kodi 18 and Kodi 19 addon sync code is now standardized.

-v1.1.0.0
+v2.0.0.0y New Beta Release

+-  Standardized addon background sync code with Kodi 18 addon version 1.1.0.1 and removed some extra unused sync code.

+v2.0.0.0x New Beta release

 -  Fixed Mezzmo Mark Watched feature not working on video files with a comma in the title or the series name.